Dashnor Dume

 Dashnor Dume (born 17 September 1963) is an Albanian former footballer and coach.

 Club career

 Dume played most of his club career in Albania representing hometown club Naftëtari Qyteti Stalin as well as local rivals Tomori Berat and Bylis Ballsh, and also had a brief spell in Romania with Oțelul Galați alongside compatriot Altin Masati.

-Dume was part of Bylis Ballsh's golden days, helped the club reach Europe for the first time in their history, and they were tied against Slovakian side FK Senica, whom they lost to 5–1 on aggregate, with Dume captaining the team in both games.
+Dume was part of Bylis Ballsh's golden days, helped the club reach Europe for the first time in their history, and they were tied against Slovak side FK Senica, whom they lost to 5–1 on aggregate, with Dume captaining the team in both games.

 International career

 Dume is also a former Albania international, playing two matches.
 He made his international debut on 30 March 1991 in the 5–0 away defeat at France for the UEFA Euro 1992 qualifying.